iSaluki/phhs6/content/sixth/CompSci/Theory/GeneralConcepts/ObjectOrientation.md

 	- They are destroyed when the method finishes executing
 	- They cannot be seen from other methods in the same object or from subroutines somewhere in the code.

+### Overriding

+- When a class is inherited all its properties and methods become available in the subclass
+- Often the methods and properties behave differently in the subclass
+- Rather than having to redefine the whole class, we can override the properties and methods that behave differently in the subclass.

 [General Concepts](sixth/CompSci/Theory/GeneralConcepts/GeneralConcepts)